Skip to main content

 Upload Devices

+As mentioned in the Configuration Requirements section, there are multiple available processes about adding devices to Windows Autopilot.
+You can either let your hardware vendor upload your new devices or you can add existing devices manually to Windows Autopilot.
+Microsoft offers several platforms for device registrations for new devices to Windows Autopilot.
 As we want to start quickly with adding a device to Windows Autopilot, we will manually add a device to the Autopilot services within this guide.
 Independent from your Portal, a major task is to upload the hardware hash and link the target device with the Autopilot service, so we will need to get the hardware hash by executing a PowerShell script.
-Within the next chapter, we will collect the Hardware ID (also known as hardware hash) from an already used device and upload it either via Intune or via the Store for Business.
+Within the next chapter, we will collect the Hardware ID (also known as hardware hash) from an already used device and upload it either via Intune or the Unified User Experience.
 If you want to collect and upload the Hardware ID from a device during the OOBE (with having Intune in place), please review the video below.
 Otherwise please proceed with Get Hardware ID.

 Use Shift+F10 to start the Command Prompt